w41x/payload-zitadel-plugin/README.md

     // interpolation text for the Login Button - "sign in with ..."
     // externalProviderName: 'ZITADEL',

+    // set to true if you do not want to use the IdP Profile as the Avatar
+    // disableAvatar: true

     // set to true if you want to use your own custom login button
     // disableDefaultLoginButton: true